StartupAPI/users/README.md

 # UserBase

-UserBase is a drop-in user management tool for Saas (Software As A Service), or simply put, online business sites.
+UserBase is a drop-in user management tool for on-line projects and SaaS (Software As A Service) web sites.

-It supports many registration and authentication methods, integrates with various useful modules like newsletters and provides comprehensive administrative dashboard that will help you to make business decisions.
+It supports many registration and authentication methods, integrates with various useful services like newsletters and provides comprehensive administrative dashboard that helps make business decisions based on data collected from the users.

-The goal of the project is to allow fast idea-to-business cycle so we all can concentrate on know-how and not the infrastracture.
+One of main goals for the project is to allow fast idea-to-product cycle so we all can concentrate on know-how and not the infrastracture.

 ## Installation

-The goal for the project is to simplify installation and upgrades as much as possible.
+Another important goal for the project are simple installation and upgrades.
 Let us know where you experience problems and we'll try to reduce the friction.

 Follow these steps: